 A little over a year ago, I walked into a clinical trial without having any idea what to expect.
 Last October, I finally learned I was in a deep state of remission and felt, for the first time since my diagnosis, that I could begin the passionate pursuit of life again.
-I was stuck for 7 years and finally received permission to experience the freedom I wasn’t sure I remembered.

 Ironically, personal blogging once again became difficult.
 I built a following through my cancer trials and further developed this blog to offer an optimistic voice to the cancer community, but as I transitioned back into the life that you’ve probably experienced all along – daily chaos, stress, work, and fast-paced environment – I felt like if I wrote about cancer, I’d be holding on to something I was desperate to let go of.

 I’m not sure where this blog will go from here.
 Because I have a heart for the cancer community, I don’t feel removed from my obligation to share my voice.
-I still want to offer encouragement, hope, and optimism to the world, in whatever capacity that may be.
+I still want to offer encouragement, hope and optimism to the world, in whatever capacity that may be.
 I’ll likely continue to do that here.
 But I’ll probably write about things unrelated to cancer, as well.
 I hope you’ll continue to be a part of that.
 If not, I completely understand.

 Thank you for being here.
 Thank you for reading.
 Your encouragement and support has played a significant role in my life and it will always be a part of me moving forward.